eduardo-dangelo/code-docs/README.md

 >
 > We will also delve into the job search process and help you build a professional CV that showcases your new web development skills.
 So let's get started and take the first step towards achieving your dream career as a front-end web developer!

+> OBS: In this course, we'll cover the content at a fast pace.
+We'll focus on the technologies and skills that are most useful in office jobs.
+> If you're interested to learn more, check out our other courses for a deeper dive into web development.

 ## Table of content
 - ### Module 1 | Basic Concepts
   - [HTML](./module_01/html.md)